Characterizing Entropy in Statistical Physics and in Quantum Information Theory: Axioms, framework, and consequences

 Considering compound systems consisting of several versions of the same system, we denote the n-fold tensor products as $\HH_\mathcal{A}^{\otimes n}$.
 If each one of the subsystems is in the same state, and when there are no correlations between them, we denote the composed state as $\rho_\mathcal{A}^{\otimes n}$.

-In the course of stating axioms and developing their implications we use firstly systems with Hilbert spaces where all superselection numbers are specified, like ``a box with three atoms of gold and one atom of lead''.
-I name such a space an ``undivided'' Hilbert space.
-Considering transformations of states, either through natural or technically manipulated time evolution, or as hypothetical reversible mappings, each unitary transformation $\rho\mapsto\sigma= U\,\rho\,U^\ast$ on such an undivided Hilbert space is admissible.
+In the course of stating axioms and developing their implications we use firstly systems with Hilbert spaces where all eigenvalues of the $Q_{\alpha,\mathcal{A}}$ are specified, like ``a box with three atoms of gold and one atom of lead''.
+We name such a space an ``undivided'' Hilbert space.
+Considering transformations of states, either through natural or technically manipulated time evolution, or as hypothetical reversible mappings, each unitary transformation $\rho\mapsto\sigma= U\,\rho\,U^\ast$ on such an undivided Hilbert space is admissible in our axiomatic approach.
 Acting in a Hilbert space with several sectors, to be consistent with the superselection rules the unitaries have to commute with all the $Q_\alpha$.
-From standard quantum theories of particles we take the existence of an undivided Hilbert space with infinite dimension for granted.
+From standard quantum theory of particles we take the existence of an undivided Hilbert space with infinite dimension for granted.

-We distinguish a special type of density matrix $\pi(N):=\frac{1}{N}P_N$, with $P_N$ a projector onto an undivided (sub)space with dimension $N$.
-Such a $\pi(N)$ is the quantized version of distributions introduced by Laplace in the theory of chance and by Boltzmann in Statistical Mechanics; we call these $\pi(N)$ the ``Quantum Laplace Boltzmann (QLB) states".
+We distinguish a special type of density matrix, of importance in our approach: \begin{define} \textbf{\textrm{QLB states.}} A ``Quantum Laplace Boltzmann (QLB) state" is a state with density matrix $\pi(N):=\frac{1}{N}P_N$, where $P_N$ is a projector onto an undivided $N$-dimensional space, a (sub)space of a single superselection sector. \end{define}

-When it comes to the details concerning the law of large numbers, the partial traces are needed to form the essential one-system density matrices $\omega$ defined on $\HH$, out of a n-system density matrix $\Omega$ defined on $\HH^{\otimes n}$. \beq \omega(k):=\Tr_{partial,\,k\, excluded } \,(\Omega) \eeq Finally, to get the best possible kind of continuity (which will turn out to be only a lower semicontinuity), we refer to the topology of states induced by the trace norm of density matrices.
+When it comes to the details concerning the law of large numbers, the partial traces are needed to form the essential one-Hilbert-space density matrix $\omega$ defined on $\HH_k$, out of a density matrix $\Omega$ defined on an n-fold tensor-product $\HH^{\otimes n}$. \beq \omega(k):=\Tr_{1,2,\ldots k-1, k+1,\ldots n } \,(\Omega) \eeq Finally, to get the best possible kind of continuity (which will turn out to be only a lower semicontinuity), we refer to the topology of states induced by the trace norm of density matrices.

-Now the \textbf{entropy} $S$ shall be a non-negative function on the set of states.
-(A discussion on this simplifying assumption is presented in Section \ref{discussion}.)
-This function $S$ shall obey the following
+Now the \textbf{entropy} $S$ shall be a function on the set of states of systems.
+This function $S$ shall obey the following conditions: